polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

 ## Generate your account and keys

-Now that you know how to start and connect running nodes as peers using command-line options, you are ready to generate your own secret keys instead of using the predefined account keys.
+In [Simulate a network](./02-simulate-network.md), you started peer nodes using predefined accounts and keys.
+For this tutorial, you generate your own secret keys for the validator nodes in the network.
 It's important to remember that each participant in the blockchain network is responsible for generating unique keys.

 ### Key generation options

 There are several ways you can generate keys.
-For example, you can generate key pairs using a `node-template` subcommand, the standalone <a target="_blank" href="/v3/tools/subkey">Subkey</a> command-line program, the Polkadot-JS application, or third-party key generation utilities.
+For example, you can generate key pairs using a `node-template` subcommand, the standalone [subkey](../reference/command-line-tools/subkey.md) command-line program, the Polkadot-JS application, or third-party key generation utilities.

 Although you could use predefined key pairs to complete this tutorial, you would never use those keys in a production environment.
 Instead of using predefined keys or the more secure `subkey` program, this tutorial illustrates how to generate keys using the Substrate node template and the `key` subcommand.

 ### Generate local keys using the node template

-You have already used the some command-line options to start your local blockchain node using the predefined `alice` and `bob` accounts.
-You can also use command-line options to generate random keys to use with Substrate.

-For this tutorial, you can remain connected to the internet and use your local node to generate your keys.
 As a best practice, you should use an air-gapped computer that has never been connected to the internet when you generate keys for a production blockchain.
 At a minimum, you should disconnect from the internet before you generate any keys you intend to use on a public or private blockchain that is not under your control.
+You can also .

+For this tutorial, however, you can use `node-template` command-line options to generate random keys locally and remain connected to the internet.

 To generate keys using the node template: